Departmental Mission Statement

 2014-2015: Damien Sequeira MD

-From the Department of Otorhinolaryngology at the University Hospital Zurich, Switzerland - To Union Memorial Hospital, Baltimore, Maryland - To Florida Hospital University of Central Florida, Orlando, Florida.
+From the Department of Otorhinolaryngology at the University Hospital Zurich, Switzerland - To the Maryland Nose and Sinus Center, Baltimore MD - To Florida Hospital University of Central Florida, Orlando, Florida.

 Bio and Personal Statement